+The action area is located in an area with karst geologic features that are of concern for the construction and operation of these facilities.
+Construction planning would ensure that construction did not occur over unstable karst features to prevent collapse and unnecessary compaction.
+If sinkholes are discovered during geotechnical investigation, buildings would be moved to avoid them and a buffer zone of vegetation would be left around it to prevent further erosion or expansion.
+Sinkholes would not be affected by construction activities.
+Therefore, Alternative 1 would result in less than significant impacts to unique geologic resources.
 Standard Operating Procedures (SOPs) and a Storm Water Pollution Prevention Plan (SWPPP) as required by the National Pollutant Discharge Elimination System permit would be implemented to minimize impacts.
 The construction SOPs would include requirements for stormwater compliance with stormwater Best Management Practices (BMPs), including the SWPPP, to ensure that all aspects of the project construction would be performed in a manner to minimize impacts during construction activity.
 A description of the standard BMPs and resource protection measures required by regulatory mandates can be found in Volume 7.
-Implementation of measures noted in the geology and soils column would prevent erosion; therefore impacts from soil erosion would be less than significant.
+Implementations of measures noted in the geology and soils column would prevent erosion, thus there would be minimal impacts from soil erosion.
 A more detailed explanation of regulatory permitting requirements may also be found in Volume 8.